HomeBlog16 Famous Jazz Musicians You Need To Know

 Over his lifetime, Duke Ellington wrote more than 3,000 compositions!
 His works ranged from short ballads to extended suites, all of which showcased his skills as a composer and his orchestra’s skills as one of the best big bands in the New York jazz scene.

-As the leader of the Duke Ellington Orchestra, he helmed one of the most celebrated and influential big bands in the history of jazz.
+The Duke Ellington Orchestra was one of the most celebrated and influential big bands in jazz history.
 The big band swing era was saturated with incredible talent, and Duke Ellington was able to stand apart from the competition.
-His big band orchestra went on to survive the big band swing music era.

 Pioneer of Extended Jazz Compositions